umalabs/auditable-authorization/README.md

 ## Introduction

 Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
 In order to mitigate some of the risk associated with bearer tokens, UMA Macaroons may be used instead of bearer tokens.
-UMA Macaroon is a chronological tamper-resistant record of all the possessors of the macaroon and the changes that have been made.
-UMA Macaroons use a composite [Chained-MACs-with-Multiple-Messages][4] / [Chained-MACs-with-Multiple-Keys][5] construction as a correlation mechanism among all participants and their data in the authorization flow.
+UMA Macaroon is a chronological tamper-resistant record of all its possessors and the changes that have been made to it.
+In the authorization flow, UMA Macaroons use a complex combination of [Chained-MACs-with-Multiple-Messages][4] and [Chained-MACs-with-Multiple-Keys][5] constructions as a correlation mechanism among all participants and their data.
 UMA Macaroons adopt the User-Managed Access concept of authorization server, resource server, client, resource owner and requesting party.

 ## Key Differences from Google Macaroons

-* Authenticated macaroon possessors.
+* Authenticated possessors.
 * Claims are used instead of caveats.
-* An authorization server is required.
+* Different HMAC chaining.
-* Different HMAC chaining is used.
+* Verification at the authorization server.

-* Macaroons are verified at the authorization server.
+Following we use the term *macaroon* to refer to UMA Macaroon.

 ## Concept of MACs Chaining